Risks related to Neste's business

 External risks – Economic conditions

-Despite some easing of the macroeconomic outlook, e.g., a decline in the headline inflation, overall economic activity still falls short of full recovery, and growth expectations are low.
-Continued slowing economic growth and elevated inflation could have an indirect impact on the demand for Neste’s products.
-While governments have shifted attention to the mitigation of the higher cost of living, the market has seen temporary reductions in climate ambition and targets.
-It has also slowed down the implementation of climate policies that would also support demand for Neste’s solutions.
-Inflation could also increase the operating costs and costs of ongoing capital investments related to the sourcing of feedstock, utilities, labor, services, equipment and materials.
+Despite some easing of the macroeconomic outlook, incl. decline in the headline inflation, overall economic activity in Neste's key markets still falls short of full recovery, and growth expectations are low.
+Continued slowing economic growth could have an indirect impact on the demand for Neste’s products.
+Due to economic concerns, the energy market has already seen temporary reductions in climate ambition and targets.
+Macroeconomic uncertainty has also slowed down the implementation of climate policies that would support demand for Neste’s solutions.

 External risks – Geopolitical